-Finally, if we want to store text, we need to use a string variable.
+Finally, if we want to store a string value, we need to use a string variable.
 String variable names must end with a dollar (\$) sign.
 The value to be stored must be enclosed in single or double quotes.
 We could create a string variable named player\$ and store the name Liz Heron in it using the statement: